‘NCIS’ Season 15: Mark Harmon Might Not Complete Latest Installment, Gibbs May Bid Farewell Soon

 Mark Harmon’s presence in NCIS Season 15 is more than enough proof that he is still a part of the hit CBS show.
 However, a new report claims that even though the Hollywood superstar is still reprising his iconic role, he might not complete the whole season.

 Despite earlier reports claiming that he’s leaving the action police procedural television series, Mark Harmon returned to NCIS Season 15 as Agent Leroy Jethro Gibbs.
-But while his return seemingly slammed all the exit rumors, it may not be all rainbows and butterflies for his character that may still eventually lead to his departure.
+But while his return seemingly slammed all the exit rumors, it may not be all rainbows and butterflies for his character who may still eventually depart the show.

 It can be recalled that Mark Harmon (Agent Leroy Jethro Gibbs) was held captive in Paraguay during the NCIS Season 14 finale.
 Being held prisoner by the rebels will reportedly change his character, which is believed to be the creator’s hint that the 66-year-old actor will be leaving the CBS show soon.